Huddersfield Town boss David Wagner on rumours linking him to Chelsea FC

 Huddersfield Town boss David Wagner has played down speculation linking him with a summer move to Premier League giants Chelsea.

-Media reports last week suggested some Stamford Bridge officials are urging owner Roman Abramovich to try something different in the summer.
+Media reports last week suggested some Stamford Bridge officials were urging owner Roman Abramovich to try something different in the summer.

 And with current boss Antonio Conte expected to leave the club at the end of the season, Town's head coach was mooted as a shock target for the Blues.

-However, when asked about the possibility of leaving West Yorkshire in the summer, with Bundesliga Eintracht Frankfurt also mentioned, Wagner stressed he would never speak to any club behind his current club's back.
+However, when asked about the possibility of leaving West Yorkshire in the summer Wagner stressed he would never speak to any club behind his current club's back.

-“Chelsea and Frankfurt interest?
-Of course I hear that and take it for granted,” David Wagner told Kicker.

-“I speak over every decision with the owners of our team - We have experienced a lot of memorable moments together, we respect and support each other.
+“I speak over every decision with the owners of our team - we have experienced a lot of memorable moments together, we respect and support each other.

 "It will always be like this - the first and last conversation I have will be with our owner, I owe it to the club.